-Procurement for design services follows Oregon's Administrative Rule.
+Procurement for design services follows Oregon's Administrative Rule (OAR).
 For larger projects over \$250,000 in expected consultant fees, procurement is normally achieved through an advertised request for proposal (RFP) process, and consultants are awarded contracts based on qualifications outlined in the RFP.
-For smaller projects, the district maintains a list of pre-qualified consultants, updated every 2 years via RFQ process.
+For smaller projects, the district maintains a list of pre-qualified consultants, updated every two years via request for qualifications (RFQ) process.
 The district may ask for proposals from the consultants on the pre-qualified list, or direct appoint as necessary.
 The district prefers to group as many of the professional services contracts together under the umbrella of a single prime consultant, such as a landscape architecture, architecture, or engineering firm, depending on the project's needs.
 Small contracts such as survey, geotechnical and environmental should be contracted under the prime proposer.